syncfusion-content/install-docs/Common/Essential-Studio/Documentation-Installer.md

 ---
 layout: post
 title: Documentation Installer of Essential Studio | Syncfusion
-description: Learn here about the Documentation Installer of Syncfusion Essential Studio and more details.
+description: Learn here some information about the Documentation Installer of Syncfusion Essential Studio and more details.
 platform: common
 control: Essential Studio
 documentation: ug